 Appendicitis is inflammation of the vermiform appendix.
 This is a hollow organ located at the tip of the cecum, usually in the right lower quadrant of the abdomen.
 However, it can be located in almost any area of the abdomen depending on if there were any abnormal developmental issues or if there are any other concomitant conditions such as pregnancy or prior surgeries.
-The appendix develops embryonically at the fifth week.
+The appendix develops embryonically in the fifth week.
 During this time there is a movement of the midgut to the external umbilical cord with the eventual return to the abdomen and rotation of the cecum.
 This results in the usual retrocecal location of the appendix.
 It is most often a disease of acute presentation, usually within 24 hours, but it can also present as a more chronic condition.
 If there has been a perforation with a contained abscess, then the presenting symptoms can be more indolent.
 The exact function of the appendix has been a debated topic.
 Today it is accepted that this organ may have an immunoprotective function and acts as a lymphoid organ especially in the younger person.
 Other theories contend that the appendix acts as a storage vessel for "good" colonic bacteria.
 Still, others argue that it is a mear developmental remnant and has no real function.

 The cause of appendicitis is usually from an obstruction of the appendiceal lumen.
 This can be from an appendicolith (stone of the appendix), or from some other mechanical etiologies.
 Appendiceal tumors such as carcinoid tumors, intestinal parasites, and hypertrophied lymphatic tissue are all known causes of appendiceal obstruction and appendicitis.
 Often, the exact etiology of acute appendicitis is unknown.
 When the appendiceal lumen gets obstructed, bacteria will build up in the appendix and cause acute inflammation with perforation and abscess formation.
 One of the most popular misconceptions is the story of the death of Harry Houdini.
 After being unexpectedly punched in the abdomen, the rumor goes, his appendix ruptures causing immediate sepsis and death.
 The facts are that Houdini did die from sepsis and peritonitis from a ruptured appendix, but it had no connection to him being struck in the abdomen.
 It was more related to widespread peritonitis and the limited availability of effective antibiotics at the time.